yzoug/zougfr/content/_index.md

 **Welcome to zoug.fr!**

 My name is *Yassine Zouggari*, but you can call me `zoug`.
-I'm a computer nerd.
 This is my little corner of the Internet, look around!

 # About me